effrosyni-papanastasiou/GNNPapers/README.md

 comparable (or, ideally, identical) AUC/AP link prediction scores w.r.t. standard GAE and VGAE, while 2) reaching better community detection scores.

-4.1.3.
-Details on Models
-For the aforementioned evaluation tasks and graphs, we will compare the performances of our proposed Modularity-Aware GAE and VGAE models to standard GAE and VGAE and to several other baselines.
-All results reported below will verify d = 16, i.e., all node embedding models will learn embedding vectors zi of dimension 16.
-We also tested models with d ∈ {32, 64} by including them in our grid search space and reached similar conclusions to the d = 16 setting (we report and further discuss the impact of d in Section 4.2.
-Note, the dimension d is a selectable parameter in our public implementation, permitting direct model training on any node embedding dimension).
-Modularity-Aware GAE and VGAE.
-We trained two versions of our Modularity-Aware GAE and VGAE: one with the linear encoder described in Section 3.2.2, and one with the 2-layer GCN encoder ( GCN(2)).
-The latter encoder includes a 32-dimensional hidden layer.
-We recall that link prediction is perfof nodes in G. Before we feed the one-hot vector into GRU, we first covert each of them into a low-dimensional dense vector x by a embedding matrix W x ∈ RH ×N : x = Wx q where H is an adjustable dimension of embedding.
-Step 2: feed the sequence into GRU to generate sequential hidden states.
-We adopt the bi-directional GRU where a forward GRU reads the sequence node by node, from left to right, and generates a sequence of forward hidden vectors .
-Similarly, a backward GRU reads from right to left, node by node and generates a sequence of backward hidden vectors [←− h k i ].
-This encoder can be used to simulate the process of information flow during a diffusion.
-For the i-th node in the sequence, the updated hidden state is computed as the concatenation of the forward and back- ward hidden vectors:
-step 3: extracting temporal representation.
-Similarly, a backward GRU reads from right to left, node by node and generates a sequence of backward hidden vectors [←− h k i ].
-This encoder can be used to simulate the process of information flow during a diffusion.
-For the i-th node in the sequence, the updated hidden state is computed as the concatenation of the forward and back- ward hidden vectors:

 1. **Cascade-LSTM: A Tree-Structured Neural Classifier for Detecting Misinformation Cascades.**
 *Francesco Ducci, Mathias Kraus, Stefan Feuerriegel.*
 KDD 2020.[paper](https://www.research-collection.ethz.ch/handle/20.500.11850/415267) [code](https://github.com/MathiasKraus/CascadeLSTM)